Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Analysis and Results

 To optimize the ratio of signal over background, we require exactly two muons and two $b$-tagged jets and apply minimal cuts on the energy of the $b$-tagged jets and muon of $E_{b,\mu} > 5$\,GeV.
-Additionally, we use \autoref{eq:3.2} to compute the recoil mass for both signal and background shown in \autoref{fig:Mr250} (\autoref{fig:Mr200}), and impose $M_{\mathrm{recoil}} < 120$\,GeV and $M_{b\bar{b}} < 100$\,GeV cuts on signal and background events for $\sqrt{s}=$ 250 (200) GeV.
+Additionally, we use \autoref{eq:3.2} to compute the recoil mass for both signal and background shown in \autoref{fig:Rec}, and impose $M_{\mathrm{recoil}} < 120$\,GeV and $M_{b\bar{b}} < 100$\,GeV cuts on signal and background events for $\sqrt{s}=$ 250 (200) GeV.
 Out of the one-million unweighted events generated in {\tt MadGraph5}, 330,569 (307,988) signal events and 206,201 (289,502) background events survive the cuts for $\sqrt{s} = 250$\,GeV (200\,GeV).
 These optimization cuts enhance the signal-to-background ratio, defined over the whole $M_{\rm recoil}$ range, increasing the significance from 2.4$\sigma$ to 3.4$\sigma$ at $\mathcal{L}$ = 500 $\text{fb}^{-1}$ for $\sqrt{s} = 250$\,GeV for $\kappa_Z^2=0.1$ (before using the DNN) as summarized in \autoref{tab:cutflow}.
+As shown in \autoref{fig:Rec}, the $M_{\rm recoil}$ distribution exhibits a sharper peak around $m_S$ at $\sqrt{s} = 200$\,GeV compared to $\sqrt{s} = 250$\,GeV.
+This improvement can be attributed to the dependence of $M_{\rm recoil}$ on $M_{\mu^+ \mu^-}$ reconstruction, which performs better at lower c.o.m.~energies due to reduced boost effects.

 {\it Machine Learning model:} For performing the machine learning (ML) analysis to improve on the discrimination between signal and background, we use a Deep Neural Network (DNN) which is structured as a Sequential Neural Network.
-It has a linear stack of layers, beginning with an input layer of 13 features (kinematic observables) such as the recoil mass, the energies of the $b$-tagged jets and muons, etc.~(see discussion in \ref{appendix_DNN} for the list of all the features), reflecting the dimension of input data.
+It has a linear stack of layers, beginning with an input layer of 13 features (kinematic observables) reflecting the dimension of input data.
+These features include the azimuthal and polar angles of $b$-tagged jets and muons, the energies of $b$-tagged jets and the positively charged muon, the invariant mass of the muons, and the recoil mass of the muons.
 The architecture includes six hidden layers with 128, 64, 48, 32, 24, 16 and 8 neurons.
-Each layer uses the Rectified Linear Unit (ReLU~\citep{Agarap:2018uiz}) activation function
+Each layer uses the Rectified Linear Unit (ReLU) activation function~\citep{Agarap:2018uiz})

 where $x$ is the input variable.\footnote{Note that in our analysis, input variables have different scales and units.
 While we do not normalize input features before training, we employ batch normalization to normalize the mini-batches dynamically during training.
 This takes into account differences in scale.} It initializes weights for the layers using the HeUniform initializer~\citep{he2015delving}, which draws them from a uniform distribution within the range $[-\sqrt{6/{n_i}}, \sqrt{6/{n_i}}]$ based on the number of input neurons $n_i$ connected to the neuron for which weight is initialized.
 Each layer is followed by a batch normalization to stabilize training and accelerate convergence.\footnote{Batch normalization stabilizes and accelerates neural network training by standardizing layer inputs, reducing internal covariate shifts, and minimizing variation in input distributions, leading to faster convergence, higher learning rates, and less risk of vanishing or exploding gradients.} The model concludes with an output layer containing a single neuron and a {\tt{sigmoid}} activation function~\citep{narayan1997generalized}